Asymptotics of the partition function for $\beta$-ensembles at high temperature: Control on the master operator

-Finally, we define the variable insertion operators which will also be involved in the loop equations. \begin{Def} If $\phi$ is a function in $n$ variables, we define the $n$-th variable insertion operator $\Theta^{(p)}$ as
+Finally, we define the variable insertion operators which will also be involved in the loop equations. \begin{definition} If $\phi$ is a function in $n$ variables, we define the $n$-th variable insertion operator $\Theta^{(i)}$ as